mo7amedgom3a/Easy-Deploy/README.md

     NEXT_PUBLIC_API_URL=your_api_url
     ```

+    Create the file if it doesn't already exist.

-4. Run the Next.js application:
+5. Run the Next.js application:

     ```bash
     npm run dev